iclr-blogposts/2025/_posts/2025-04-28-imagenet-flaws.md

 <div class="multiple-papers-image"></div>

 <div style="margin: 15px 0px 25px 0px; color:grey; font-size:14px; font-weight:600; line-height: 1.3;">
     Figure 3.
-Top: Number of images checked by one <span style="display:inline-block;width:10px;height:10px;background-color:#F8D76E;"></span>, two <span style="display:inline-block;width:10px;height:10px;background-color:#4C8C99;"></span>, three <span style="display:inline-block;width:10px;height:10px;background-color:#8BBEE8;"></span> and four <span style="display:inline-block;width:10px;height:10px;background-color:#A3D8A0;"></span> papers. <br> Bottom: Images checked by more than one paper where the annotators agreed <span style="display:inline-block;width:10px;height:10px;background-color:#F2A477;"></span> and disagreed <span style="display:inline-block;width:10px;height:10px;background-color:#B784C6;"></span>.
+Top: The number of images checked by one <span style="display:inline-block;width:10px;height:10px;background-color:#F8D76E;"></span>, two <span style="display:inline-block;width:10px;height:10px;background-color:#4C8C99;"></span>, three <span style="display:inline-block;width:10px;height:10px;background-color:#8BBEE8;"></span> and four <span style="display:inline-block;width:10px;height:10px;background-color:#A3D8A0;"></span> papers. <br> Bottom: Images checked by more than one paper where the annotators agreed <span style="display:inline-block;width:10px;height:10px;background-color:#F2A477;"></span> and disagreed <span style="display:inline-block;width:10px;height:10px;background-color:#B784C6;"></span>.
 </div>

-This analysis highlights significant inconsistencies in the labeling of reannotated images across different studies.
-These discrepancies arise because each study followed its own methodology, leading to varying interpretations of the class definitions and different approaches to resolving issues encountered during annotation.
+This analysis highlights significant inconsistencies in the labeling of reannotated images.
+The discrepancies between the studies arise from each following its own methodology, leading to varying interpretations of the class definitions and different approaches to resolving issues encountered during annotation.

-How can one accurately annotate images for an ambiguous class without first conducting a thorough analysis of the class definitions?
-Is crowdsourcing a good solution, or is it better to employ an expert?
-We will explore these questions in greater detail in the [case study section](#fixing-imagenet-labels-a-case-study).

 ## Dataset Construction Issues

 Let us first examine the two-step process used to construct ImageNet:

 1. **Image collection.** Images were scraped from the web and organized according to the WordNet hierarchy, which will be revisited later.
-Both automated and manual methods were involved: automated tools initially assigned labels based on information available (textual description, category) at the image source, often [flickr](https://flickr.com) or general web search.
+Both automated and manual methods were involved: automated tools initially assigned labels based on metadata available (textual description, category) at the image source, often [flickr](https://flickr.com).
 2. **Annotation process**.
 The preliminary labels were then reviewed by MTurk workers, who were only asked to confirm whether the object with the given label was present in the image.
 Notably, no alternative labels were suggested, such as other similar classes.
 The MTurkers were shown the target synset definition and a link to Wikipedia.

-**ImageNet-1k** was constructed later.
-It consists of three sets: a *training set* with over 1 million images, a *validation set* with 50,000 images, and a *test set* with 100,000 images.
+**ImageNet-1k** consists of three sets: a *training set* with over 1 million images, a *validation set* with 50,000 images, and a *test set* with 100,000 images.
 The training set is drawn from ImageNet.
 Images for the evaluation subsets were obtained through a process that tried to replicate the one used for the ImageNet.
 The new data were collected up to three years later than training data and then they were randomly split between the validation and test sets.

- ImageNet links each image category to a specific noun **WordNet** synset.
+ ImageNet links each image category to a **WordNet** noun synset.
 WordNet is a comprehensive lexical database of English.
-It organizes nouns, verbs, adjectives, and adverbs into cognitive synonym sets, or synsets, each representing a unique concept (see the official [website](https://wordnet.princeton.edu/)).
+It organizes nouns, verbs, adjectives, and adverbs into synonym sets, or synsets, each representing a unique concept (see the official [website](https://wordnet.princeton.edu/)).

-Each **synset** consists of one or more terms referred to as synonyms, for example *"church, church building"*.
-However, this is not true in all cases.
+Each **synset** should consist of one or more terms referred to as "synonyms", for example, *"church, church building"*.
+However, they are not synonyms in all cases.
 For example, consider the synset *"diaper, nappy, napkin"*.
-Even though the first terms are synonyms, the third one is not.
-Moreover, there are cases where the same term belongs to more than one synset, e.g. there are two synsets named *"crane"* — one defining a bird and the second a machine.
-In ImageNet-1k they are separate classes.
+The first two terms are synonyms, the third one is not.
+Moreover, there are cases where the same term is in more than one synset, e.g. there are two synsets named *"crane"* — one defining a bird and the second a machine.
+In ImageNet-1k, they are separate classes.
 Think about the consequences for zero-shot classification with vision-language models (VLMs) like CLIP<d-cite key="15"/>.

 We will demonstrate some issues related to dataset construction with a few examples.